chatharold/Golang/README.md

 # Golang

-This is a basic tutorial of the go-programming language.
+This is a basic tutorial of the Go-programming language.